 Each Applied Music course consists of 12 45-minute lessons.
 Students are required to be in attendance and on time for ALL lessons.
-Attendance is mandatory for students enrolled in Music 141.
-Any unexcused absences can lower your grade.
+Attendance is mandatory for students enrolled in MUS 141 or 142.
 Absences for reasons other than extraordinary personal emergencies or illness (for which you must have a dean’s excuse) must be cleared through your instructor at least 48 hours in advance (calling the morning of your lesson is NOT sufficient).
 Excused absences will be made up at the discretion of the instructor.
 Unexcused absences will NOT be made up, nor will a refund be given.
 Absence from more than two lessons will lower your final grade.

-141. Applied Music Instruction.
-This is the primary course for students interested in private instrumental or vocal instruction.
+MUS 141: This is the primary course for students interested in private instrumental or vocal instruction.
 Twelve lessons of 45 minutes each.
-Jury examination is required. ¼ course designation.
-Credits may be combined up to the equivalent of two courses to satisfy humanities elective requirements.
-(Extra fee) Staff.
+Jury examination is required 1/4-credit course.
+No more than eight 0.25 credit courses may be counted toward the 32/36 course credit requirement for the degree.